Southern Appalachian Naturalist Certification Program

 Become a better naturalist, communicator, and land steward by learning the ecology and natural history of the Southern Appalachian Mountains.

 The Southern Appalachian Naturalist Certification Program provides fundamental and specialty skills in Southern Appalachian ecology and interpretive techniques.
-This is accomplished via a series of field courses covering subjects such as ecological communities, plant identification, birds, mammals, reptiles and amphibians, stream ecology, the history of nature study, interpretation, and other skills necessary to an educational naturalist.
+This is accomplished via a series of field courses covering subjects such as ecological communities, plant identification, birds, mammals, reptiles and amphibians, stream ecology, the history of nature study, naturalist skills, and skills for sharing nature.

 Upon completion of the core courses, you will receive the non-credit Southern Appalachian Naturalist Certificate from University of Tennessee.